stylify/web/content/docs/bundler/index.md

 	// The bundle configuration is shown below in bundler.bundle() method
 	// The bundle() method must be called to initiate the bundling process
 	bundles: [],
+	// This configures CSS layers order and export
+	cssLayersOrder: {
+		// This will generate @layer layout,page;
+		order: 'layout, page',
+		// This tells Stylify to export the above layers order
+		// only into bundles, that has layout CSS layer
+		exportLayer: ['layout']
+	},
 	// If file path is provided in the following options
 	// variables from the Compiler config will be exported into those files
 	// so you can reuse them inside CSS, scss and etc.